ferg1e/comment-castles/README.md

 # Comment Castles

-Comment Castles is an internet forum project.
-Users write posts and nested comments.
+Comment Castles is an internet forum with whitelist moderation.
+Users write posts, nested comments and user profiles.
 There is an instance running at [commentcastles.org](https://www.commentcastles.org)!

 Features:

 * OAuth 2 API
 * public and private groups
-* inbox for comments you receive
+* inbox for direct comments you receive
 * [help page](https://www.commentcastles.org/help)

 ## Install